The Martingale Sinkhorn Algorithm: Introduction

-In this paper, we focus on the martingale Benamou-Brenier (mBB) problem, i.e., among martingales with prescribed initial and terminal distributions we want to select the one which is closest to Brownian motion, or the constant volatility martingale.
-This problem was introduced and studied by Backhoff-Veraguas et al.\ \cite{BeiglbockMBB} and its solution is given by the so-called Bass martingale, going back to Bass \cite{bass1983skorokhod} and his solution to the SEP.
-It is also known as the \emph{stretched Brownian motion (sBM)}, and has recently been studied by \cite{mBBRd1,mBBRd2}.
-Importantly, Conze and Henry-Labord\`ere \cite{conze2021bass} provided a fixed-point-like iteration scheme for computing the sBM.
-Its convergence is a topic of a very recent study by Acciaio et al.\ \cite{acciaio2023calibration}.
+The martingale version of the seminal Benamou--Brenier perspective considers martingales with prescribed initial and terminal distributions and minimises their distance to Brownian motion.
+The problem was introduced and studied by \cite{BeiglbockMBB} and its solution is given by the so-called Bass martingale, going back to \cite{bass1983skorokhod} and his solution to the Skorokhod embedding problem.
+It is also known as the \emph{stretched Brownian motion (sBM)}, and has recently been studied by \cite{backhoffveraguas2025existence,backhoff2023bass}.
+In analogy to the OT setting, the dynamic problem has its static counterpart, which is a weak martingale OT problem, in the spirit of \cite{gozlan2017kantorovich}.
+Like in the OT, both the dynamic and the static problem admit dual formulations, developed by \cite{HuesmannTrevisan} and \cite{backhoffveraguas2025existence} respectively.